-It is understood that this Agreement shall be in effect until completion of construction activities at the Project, but in no case longer than three years from the Partnership Signing Date.
+It is understood that this Agreement shall be in effect until completion of construction activities at the Project, but in no case longer than three-years.
 Should any "signatory" stakeholder choose to withdraw prior to project completion, a written notice shall be given stating the reason(s) and providing 30 days notice to the other party(s).

 If OSHA chooses to withdraw its participation in the Partnership, the entire Partnership is terminated.
 Any party may also propose modification or amendment of the Agreement.
-Changes may be implemented, if all parties are in agreement that they are in the best interest of the Partnership.
+Changes may be implemented, if all parties agree that such changes are in the best interest of the Partnership.